-PFAS are bioaccumulative and can build up in the bloomstream and human tissue.
+PFAS are bioaccumulative, meaning they can build up in the bloodstream and human tissue.
 Since at least the 80s, research has found links between PFOS and PFOA (2 common PFAS chemicals) and a number of health problems such as chronic kidney disease, thyroid issues, certain types of cancers, etc. More recent research is establishing some of the same health issues with many other PFAS compounds, including those intended to replace PFOS and PFOA.

 Your PFAS-related projects likely involve one or more of these types of clients.
 Click on the icons to learn more about their specific concerns.